QPS STUDY PARTICIPATION PROCESS

 Once you have completed the application form, call or stop by the office at 1820 W. Mt.
 Vernon in Springfield.
-A recruiting team member will assist you in determining which clinical research study is best for you, and will ask you pre-physical questions to ensure you meet the minimum qualifications.
-If the pre-physical qualifications are met, you will be scheduled for a physical.
+A Recruiting Coordinator will assist you in determining which clinical research study is best for you, and will ask you pre-screening questions to ensure you meet the minimum qualifications.
+If the pre-screening qualifications are met, you will be scheduled for a physical.

 At your physical, you will be provided with an Informed Consent Form (ICF) explaining the details of the study.
 All participants are notified of the events of the study schedule.
 You will receive a free study-related physical examination to determine if you qualify for the study.
 The physical exam may include: measuring your height and weight, taking your vitals (temperature, blood pressure, pulse) and collecting urine and blood samples for analysis.
 An electrocardiogram (ECG) may also be completed.
 The physical process generally takes about 60 minutes but may be longer depending on the requirements of the study.
 Failure to show or give a 24 hour cancellation notice can result in restricting eligibility.

 At the conclusion of the physical, a call back date and time will be provided.
 This is the date your physical results will be available, indicating if you are eligible to take part in the study.
 At QPS, the call back is a competitive process, similar to a radio station call in contest.
 We place qualified participants on the study until all spots are filled.
 It is critical that calls are made promptly as this improves your chances of participating in a study.
 QPS uses this Competitive Call Back method to ensure fair enrollment of all qualified participants.
 If you are placed on the study, the date and time for check-in and any special instructions are provided.
 Failure to check-in can result in restricting eligibility to participate in future studies at QPS.
 Click here for more details regarding our participant policies.